Skip to main content

 Curdies River Pipe Bridge Coating Refurbishment

 Curdies River Pipe Bridge located in Western Victoria provides the area with a major conduit for water.
-McElligotts were contracted by Wannon Water following a public tender to undertake this challenging coating refurbishment project.
+Our team in Victoria were contracted by Wannon Water following a public tender to undertake this challenging coating refurbishment project.
 Both the arched bridge supporting the pipeline and the pipeline itself are the main elements in the scope of work.

-McElligotts extensive history of working on bridge structures over water meant that the challenges of this project were well understood.
-The project required stringent environmental controls which were facilitated with the structural elements to be treated being fully scaffolded and encapsulated with specialised sheeting.
 Attached to the containment was dust extraction equipment to ensure dust was maintained to an absolute minimum.
-All debris from the surface preparation and paint removal process was fully captured for collection and disposal offsite in accordance with EPA requirements.
+All debris from the lead paint removal and surface preparation process was fully captured for collection and disposal offsite in accordance with EPA requirements.

 GALLERY